Burlington's Little Italy

 Burlington once had its own "Little Italy", but that community was leveled during the heyday of urban renewal in the 1960s.
 Gone were more than 140 homes, businesses, gardens, community centers, a cathedral and schools.

-It had long been a wish of VICA co-founder, Dr. Ken Ciongoli to have this bygone neighborhood designated publicly so that now and in the future this once vibrant community would be remembered.
-Ken passed away in 2009, but to fulfill his dream, VICA dedicated an official Vermont historic marker at the foot of College Street on the Battery Park Extension on October 8, 2011.
+It had long been a wish of Vermont Italian Cultural Association's co-founder, Dr. Ken Ciongoli to have this bygone neighborhood designated publicly so that now and in the future this once vibrant community would be remembered.
+Ken passed away in 2009, but to fulfill his dream, on October 8, 2011 we dedicated an official Vermont historic marker at the foot of College Street on the Battery Park Extension.

-A year later a commemorative event was held at Burlington City Hall and City Hall Park where VICA unveiled four interpretive signs for placement at the approximate boundaries of the 'old neighborhood.'
+A year later a commemorative event was held at Burlington City Hall and City Hall Park where the Vermont Italian Cultural Association unveiled four interpretive signs for placement at the approximate boundaries of the 'old neighborhood.'
 These signs described features and local landmarks of "Little Italy."

 In November, 2013 three signs were installed at the boundaries of the old neighborhood.
 A dedication ceremony was held that month in celebration at the Cathedral, followed by a walking tour to view the signs.
 An article in Seven Days described these events; Lost and Found: Signs Reclaim Burlington's Historic Little Italy Neighborhood